keenlycode/adapter/docs-src/guide/scoped-style/index.html.md

 # Scoped Style

 **Scoped Style** could be the easiest way to apply styles to elements.
-Start with a bit of code and you can get magical elmenets with scoped style which can be set by `css` attributes.
+Start with a bit of code and you can get magical elements with scoped style.
+Just set element style with `css` attributes.

 <el-blockquote>